Sichuan (pop 84 million) November 2014

 We then had a 3-hour drive to Jiuzhalgou.
 The major ethnic group here is Tibetan with their traditional 2-story houses decorated in classic fashion.
 Buddhism reigns supreme with stupas and prayer flags concentrated in the villages.
 There were originally nine Tibetan villages (Jiuzhalgou means ‘Nine Village Valley) here but now only three are inhabited.
 Summer is busiest but October is the best time to visit to see fall colors at their peak.

 There are many hostels near the national park entrance.
 I lucked out and ended up staying in a room with two great young Chinese men with good English.
 One booked my bus to Chengdu for me and I spent the entire day hiking with the other in Jiuzhalgou.
-Gordon turned out to be an intelligent, well-read guy with a great world-view.
-I had a chance to explore all sorts of Chinese cultural issues. he stated that he thought China was so much more successful than other BRIC countries because Chinese were much more hard-working.
+Gordon turned out to be an intelligent, well-read guy with a great worldview.
+I had a chance to explore all sorts of Chinese cultural issues. he stated that he thought China was so much more successful than other BRIC countries because the Chinese were much more hard-working.

 We were up at 05:30 to have breakfast and get to the entrance well before 07:00 when tickets go on sale.
 The line-ups can be prodigious and as this was a Sunday, crowds were anticipated to be huge in this, the most popular national park in China.
 My ticket was half-price (age 60-69) and they are free if over 70.
 I forgot to ask at Huanglong but I imagine, it would have been half-priced there too.

 The mountains and trees were covered in fresh snow with the peaks obscured.
 Because of the snow, we were let off at Arrow Bamboo Lake and started walking in 3” of snow.
-You then pass a series of perfect turquoise lakes and waterfalls on boardwalk on the other side of the road.
+You then pass a series of perfect turquoise lakes and waterfalls on the boardwalk on the other side of the road.
 At Mirror Lake we kept descending to end up at the fantastic 300m long Nourilang Waterfall that drops 15m over a shelf of travertine.

 A comparable place is Havasu Creek, west of Grand Canyon National Park in the Havasupai Indian Reservation in Northern Arizona.
 It has two much higher waterfalls, the same turquoise water, travertine, and a gorgeous eight-mile hike down to the Colorado River, but no lakes or ponds.
 The intense colour of the water is also comparable to many of the geyser fields in Yellowstone.

-SECHUAN EAST
+SICHUAN EAST

 The following WHS were not seen and included for information only.